-A selection from the city’s Event calendar for 2017
+A selection from the city’s Event calendar and something fun

 New Orleans is a city that lives to celebrate and it is said that New Orleans residents should have five good costumes ready to go at any given time.
 So pack that favorite dress, that amazing hat you never get to wear and even a wig or two before you head to New Orleans for food, music and a string of festivals.